haoyio/ME140-Proj3/README.md

+First, clone this repo onto some directory that you want to work from:
+	git clone <ssh clone url> (e.g., git clone git@github.com:haoyio/ME140-Proj3.git)

-There are basically 4 things you need to do whenever you add a new file onto your cloned folder:
+Now, there are basically 4 things you need to do whenever you add a new file onto your cloned folder:

 1. Physically create/copy/move a file onto your folder (e.g., icecream.m)